khaosdoctor/delay.css/README.md

 ## Using

-Delay.css is divided into 100ms blocks that goes from 100 to 6000 (100ms to 6s) of timming control.
+Delay.css is divided into 100ms blocks that goes from 100 to 6000 (100ms to 6s) of timming control, and two simple classes `.delay-<ms>` and `.duration-<ms>`.

-This can be easily adjusted if you need less or more timming control (as you will see in the next section)
+This can be easily adjusted if you need less or more timming control (as you will see in the next section).
+Each class will delay the start of the animation by the amount of miliseconds it describes.
+So the class `.delay-100` will delay the start of the start of the animation by 100ms and `.duration-100` will __force__ the animation to have 100ms long.

+Try it out in your css, or [see it in action](https://khaosdoctor.github.io/delay.css).

 ## Wanna join the team?

 Yeah!
 I'm always looking to find someone eager to contribute to this humble project!
 So, if you didn't yet, please read the [guidelines](CONTRIBUTING.md) before sending anything, this way we can discuss things more easily.

+Also, all the contributors here must agree to the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.

 Once you are confortable, commit away!
 I promisse to read it ok?